Casecommons/with_model/README.md

 end

-describe "another example group" do it "should not have the constant anymore" do
+describe "another example group" do it "does not have the constant anymore" do
     defined?(BlogPost).should be_false
   end
 end